Wiley Post–Will Rogers Memorial Airport

 Wiley Post–Will Rogers Memorial Airport, (IATA: BRW, ICAO: PABR, FAA LID: BRW) often referred to as Post/Rogers Memorial, is a public airport located in Utqiaġvik (formerly Barrow), the largest city and borough seat of the North Slope Borough of the U.S. state of Alaska.
-The airport is owned by the state.
-Situated on the Chukchi Sea at a latitude of 71.29°N, the airport is the farthest north of any in US territory.
+The airport is owned by the Alaska Department of Transportation & Public Facilities.
+Situated on the Chukchi Sea at a latitude of 71.29°N, it is the northernmost airport in United States territory.

 The airport is named after American humorist Will Rogers and aviator Wiley Post, both of whom died about 9 mi away at Point Barrow in a 1935 airplane crash.

 Facilities and aircraft

 Wiley Post–Will Rogers Memorial Airport has one asphalt paved runway (8/26) measuring 7100 × 150 ft.

-For the 12-month period ending 11 January 2011, the airport had 12,010 aircraft operations, an average of 33 per day: 50% air taxi, 37% general aviation, 12% scheduled commercial and fewer than 1% military.
+For the 12-month period ending January 11, 2011, the airport had 12,010 aircraft operations, an average of 33 per day: 50% air taxi, 37% general aviation, 12% scheduled commercial and fewer than 1% military.
 At that time there were eight aircraft based at this airport: one jet, three helicopters, one multi-engine, and three single-engine.